robotsorcerer/robotsorcerer.github.io/_includes/quotes/all_quotes.md

 accept all dares._”
                 – Richard E. Bellman

+"_"Finally, I’d like to challenge you to think of a PhD as more than just a sequence of papers.
+You’re not a paper writer.
+You’re a member of a research community and your goal is to push the field forward.
+Papers are one common way of doing that but I would encourage you to look beyond the established academic game.
+Think for yourself and from first principles.
+Do things others don’t do but should.
+Step off the treadmill that has been put before you._"
+                -- Andrej Karpathy

 “_Math is not something boys are better at, it’s not a spectator sport, it’s not a system of arbitrary rules, it’s not dependent on the laws of physics, it’s not easier or better in base 12 or base π, it’s not a young man’s game,